andersju/gdpr-xml/README.md

 provides the XML files, but makes it slightly annoying to get direct links, and the links look like they'd make Tim Berners-Lee [shed a tear](https://www.w3.org/Provider/Style/URI).
 The links eventually resolve to zip files with hopeless names like `3e485e15-11bd-11e6-ba9a-01aa75ed71a1.zip`.
 Within the zip files, the XML files are identically named for each language: `DOC_1_1.xml` and `DOC_2_1.xml`.
+(The corrections and consolidated XML files as provided by the EU Publications Office suffer from the same issues.)

 The files in `original/` are the ones from publications.europa.eu.
 They are identical to (i.e., have the same hash as) the corresponding files in the zip archive of the *Official Journal of the European Union, L 119, 4 May 2016*.
 E.g., [JOx_FMX_EN_2016.ZIP](http://data.europa.eu/euodp/repository/ec/publ/op-jo-formex/JOx_FMX_EN/JOx_FMX_EN_2016.ZIP)